nas5w/100-days-of-code-frontend/README.md

 When contributing to this repository, please first discuss the change you wish to make via issue before making a change.
 Otherwise, it will be very hard to understand your proposal and could potentially result in you putting in a lot of work to a change that won't get merged.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please note that everyone involved in this project is either trying to learn or trying to help--Please be nice!

 ## Pull Request Process